 Alpine 4000m Peaks

 Dreaming of Mont Blanc?
-Or perhaps you’re inspired to collect Alpine 4000-meter summits?
+Or perhaps you’re inspired to collect all Alpine 4000-meter summits?

 There are 82 peaks in the Alps exceeding 4,000 meters.
 Many of them are excellent objectives for those beginning their alpine journey with a certified IFMGA Guide.

-Beyond obvious classics such as Mont Blanc (4810 m) or Dufourspitze (4634 m), I can guide you on peaks such as:
+Beyond the obvious classics such as Mont Blanc (4810 m) or Dufourspitze (4634 m), I can help you to reach a wide range of beautiful and accessible 4000ers, including:

 - Allalinhorn, 4027 m n.p.m.